VDeshh/VDeshh/README.md

 <img src="https://raw.githubusercontent.com/VDeshh/VDeshh/master/header.png" width="1000">

 # Hello Folks!  👋 💻
-I'm a Junior at UBC, Vancouver, BC.
-I'm currently pursuing my Bachelor of Science (Computer Science) and Masters of Management.
+I'm a recent Bachelors of Science - Computer Science gratuate from The University of British Columbia, Vancouver, BC.
+I'm currently pursuing my Master of Management.

 I worked on several hackathon projects :computer: this summer and gained a lot technical skills for development.
 I worked with different frameworks and platforms to creat applications such as a dating app for developers which is a blend of tinder, snapchat and a programming language called scheme.
 I've worked with non profit donation web applications, Clones with React.js and several other projects to help people during the COVID-19 pandemic :microbe:.

-I'm the Control Systems Lead at UBC Mars Colony Design team where I Lead design and development of high and low-level control systems for a Sabatier reactor intended for use on Mars.
-In the past I have worked on several robotics :robot: and software related projects and I had the opportunity to intern with a few companies.

-I'm currently looking for internships for Summer :sunny: (May-Aug) 2023.
+I'm currently looking for full time opportunities for Winter :sunny: Jan 2025.
 Feel free to reach out to me 📫 !